Blue Compass designed graphic about if subdomains are b

-Subdomains vs Subdirectories: Which is better for SEO?
+Subdomains Vs. Subdirectories: Which Is Better For SEO?

 Subdomain or subdirectory for SEO?
 It is an age-old debate that still lives on today across the SEO community.
 We often hear people ask, how are subdomains and subdirectories different?
 How do they affect SEO?
 When should you use a subdomain vs. a subdirectory?
 While they still pose some debate among SEO professionals, subdomains and subdirectories can be very confusing topics for many.